What is Wellbeing therapy?

 “ A broad domain of healing resources that encompasses all health systems, modalities and practices and their accompanying theories and beliefs, other than those intrinsic to the politically dominant health systems of a particular society or culture in a given historical period” - Cochrane Collaboration (1996)

-“Complementary therapies seek to support and complement conventional/mainstream healthcare practices.
-‘Alternative medicine/therapies’ are usually considered to be used in place of mainstream healthcare” - Zollman and Vickers (1999)
+“[Wellbeing] therapies seek to support and complement conventional/mainstream healthcare practices.” - Zollman and Vickers (1999)

 Who gives the treatments?

-A team of 20 volunteer therapists work at the Hospice during the week, led by the complementary therapy co-ordinator.
-They are all qualified and have a membership to their appropriate disciplines.
-Other volunteers, trained within the Hospice, give hand massage and nail care.
+A team of volunteer therapists work across the Hospice, they are all qualified and have a membership to their appropriate disciplines.
+Other volunteers and staff, trained within the Hospice, give hand massage and nail care.
 If you want to see a list of all the therapies offered at Hospice in the Weald click here.

 It’s available for any patient of Hospice in the Weald, their family and/or carers.
 Just speak to any member of the Hospice team.

-How complementary therapy may be able to help
+How Wellbeing Therapies may be able to help

 - Promotes relaxation